GregoireALP/EcoleDirect-ConsoleApp/README.md

 Download ALL the source code and put it in a folder or in your desktop.
 Don't change anything in files and in the folders

-First go in the menus folder
+First go in the menus folder:
 ```bash
 cd menus
 ```